st-user/ojm-drone-remote/README.md

 **NOTE**: Please make sure that your PC on which 'ojm-drone-local' app runs successfully connects to Tello via Wi-Fi.

-Open the terminal different from the one that you run `node app.js` above, move to the project's root directory and run:

 ### macOS/Windows 10